MercersKitchen/Music-Player-github.io/Music App/Structured/ReadMe.txt

   - Pleasure of developing something for someone else, like a gift, as an applied understanding of algorithms
   - Even AI is intended as a gift, with all it's uncertainity ... the road is paved with good intentions
 - How a comptuer thinks - reading a program and connections to what it needs
+- What are examples of sequential code that demonstrate how to sequence code differently than drag and drop IDEs